 This, however, should not be interpreted as giving Ragda free reign to refile the complaint.
-Her ability to do so is subject to the limitations outlined in the Order to Show Cause, which the Court will now address.
+Her ability to do so is subject to the limitations outlined in the ruling on the Order to Show Cause, which the Court will now address.

-D. Order to Show Cause
+d.
+Order to Show Cause